brandur/org/articles/accessible-apis.md

 security that was built on top of it.
 OAuth 2 simply relies on HTTPS to take care of this, and the result is a much more usable protocol.
-While OAuth 1 APIs often need to be called through specialized consumer libraries, calls to OAuth 2 APIs can generally be made with any generic client, including plain old Curl.
+While OAuth 1 APIs often need to be called through specialized consumer libraries, calls to OAuth 2 APIs can generally be made with any generic client, including plain old Curl, which significantly lowers the barrier of entry to an API.

 Even Twitter, well known for its restrictive APIs [has an easy way of procuring an OAuth 2 access token](https://gist.github.com/brandur/5845931).